Anita-Kumari1987/Recruiter_Forum/README.md

 npm run dev

 ## A11y and SEO
-✅ Color Contrast Compliance
+### ✅ Color Contrast Compliance
+Ensured that text is easy to read against its background, especially for people with visual impairments or color blindness.Used tools like WebAIM Contrast Checker*********
-🎯 Keyboard Accessibility
+### 🎯 Keyboard Accessibility
+Ensured users can navigate the entire app using only the keyboard (Tab, Shift+Tab, Enter, Space).
+Focus indicators were visible and consistent.
+Many users—including those with motor disabilities, vision impairments, or temporary limitations—rely on keyboard navigation to interact with digital content.
-🗣️ Screen Reader Support
+### 🗣️ Screen Reader Support
+Used aria-label, aria-hidden, and role only when necessary.

 ---
 ## Tracking